TayloredSuites/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

-alx-system_engineering-devops
+***

-This covers projects in the shell: permissions, expansion input/output
+This covers projects in the shell: permissions, expansion, input/output redirections

+and my responses to the coursework